Skip to main content

 • Describe topics for alias topics creation

-In Non-Delegated Authentication (Local, Oauth or mTLS), the connection is using the Gateway's Service Account to connect to the backing Kafka.
+In Gateway managed Authentication (local, Oauth or mTLS), the connection is using the Gateway's service account to connect to the backing Kafka.

-This Service Account must have all the necessary ACLs to perform not only the Gateway operations:
+This service account has to have all the necessary ACLs to perform not only these Gateway operations:

-• Read on internal topics and they should (ofc) exist
+• Read on internal topics and they should exist

 • Describe consumer group for internal topic